Electronic circuits terms for beginners (2024)

 A circuit is considered complete if there is no open connection.
 Everything is connected perfectly.
 There is no wire coming off the circuit.
 There is no loose soldering connection and no sign of a bad connection.

-For any circuit to work it must be complete.
+For any circuit to work properly it must be complete.
 So pay close attention to connections when you are making your circuits.
 Pay close attention to circuit schematics and connect components exactly as given in the schematics.

 What will happen if you accidentally make an open connection, i.e., you did not make the correct connection?